goodlyrottenapple/calculus-toolbox/_posts/2015-04-06-introduction.md

    "calc_name" : "EAKMin"
    ```

-   This name is used in all the Isabelle theory files and scala classes.
+   This name is used in all the Isabelle theory files and Scala classes.

 2. Next, let's have a look at the definition of the calculus structure, more specifically at the definition of atomic propositions and formulas.
 The inductive definition for these is given below: